Wpelletier01/vireo-backend/README.md

 ## Api Call

-All the api call return a body with the key "response" Either empty or with data. expect for sending file like a video or an image.
+All the api calls return a body with the key "response" Either empty or with data, except for sending file like a video or an image.

 the universal return value when request info on channels or videos is formed like this: